Learn about the University’s Gen-AI Usage Standard

 - If you use AI-generated outputs in your work then you’re still responsible for their accuracy, tone and content.
 Review outputs carefully and use your judgement.
 It’s your name on it, not the AI’s.
 Do you think it’s right?
 Are the sources credible?
 Does it comply with policies, rules and regulations?

-- Complete a Privacy Impact Assessment (PIA) before using a Gen-AI tool with anyone’s personal information.
+- Complete a Privacy Impact Assessment (PIA) before using an AI tool with anyone’s personal information.

 - Complete your privacy module in Hono.